amingolmahalle/my-debian-config/README.md

 > apt install sudo

-After installation we should add our own user to sudo group:
+After installation, we should add our user to the sudo group:

 > su -l